 That’s a question I get a lot.

 I am not sure if people are asking sincerely or trying to be “cute” on social media… but I always feel judged when people ask it… as if I shouldn’t feel confused?
 Like, aren’t we all confused on some level about something?
 Whether its life, relationships, work, whatever…?
 Aren’t you confused about something right now?
-I can’t be the only one who feels confused!
+I can’t be the only one in a constant state of confusion!

 But my typical answer:

 “I am confused about everything and nothing all at the same time.”

 Rarely satiates the asker.
 They want to know what I mean by that?
 How can that really be true?
 I seem to have it together, I am exaggerating, I am too young to be confused… blah blah blah.

 But the reality is, I feel like there are confusing situations we face every single day of our lives, no matter what our age.

 – Why do we live in a society that values punishment over rehabilitation and acceptance?

 – Why do we hate rather than try to understand?

 – What do I want to do with my life?
 What don’t I want to do with my life?